kareemostyle/SIGAQ/README.md

-# SIGAQ
+# So I've Got a Question?
-Help people and animals coexist so people do not overtake animal habitats.
+> A platform to help human beings and animals coexist.